-Heat Pump Services in Charleston & the Surrounding Region
+Local Heat Pump Services in Charleston & Lowcountry, SC

-LimRic provides comprehensive heat pump services, from seasonal tune-ups and debris removal to heat pump repair and new heat pump installation.
+LimRic provides comprehensive local heat pump services to Charleston residents, from seasonal tune-ups and debris removal to heat pump repair and new heat pump installation.
 With 30 fully-stocked service vehicles and a large team of highly-trained technicians, we have the tools and experience to handle your HVAC needs whenever you need them; we have locations throughout the Lowcountry and a standing commitment to providing same-day service for customers who are facing a heating emergency.

 The heat pump is a durable year-round home heating system with a lifespan ranging from 10-15 years, depending on your local climate, usage patterns, and how well you maintain the system.
 One way to ensure your heat pump lasts as long as possible is to repair problems as soon as they appear.
 If you notice that your furnace isn’t putting out as much heat as it used to, or you hear strange clanging, clicking, or grinding noises, it may be time to call in a professional to evaluate your heating system.